stain/s11.no/content/2022/phd/introduction/index.md

 Research Object (<abbr>RO</abbr>) is a concept proposed for sharing composites of research artefacts, together with their history and related resources such as software, workflows and external references [[Bechhofer 2013]].
 The initial implementations of RO heavily used ontologies, and required a tight integration with the workflow management systems, but has great potential for FAIR publication of any scholarly outputs.

-The FAIR principles are widely referenced in Open Science literature, and nominally adapted by many research data repositories and funder policies—but how can they better be translated into practice by typical researcher software developers which may be using workflow systems, but not know any Linked Data technologies?
+The FAIR principles are widely referenced in Open Science literature, and nominally adapted by many research data repositories and funder policies—but how can they better be translated into practice by typical researchers and software developers which may be using workflow systems, but not know any Linked Data technologies?

 This is the focus for this thesis, where I investigate *Linked Data approaches to implementing FAIR Research Objects and sharing reproducible Computational Workflows*.